anacarlagb/diegocedrim.github.io/README.md

 # diegocedrim.github.io

-Experiment data of the paper entitled: "On the Interference of Refactoring on Code Smells: An Exploratory Study"
+Experiment data of the paper entitled: "Does refactoring improve software structural quality?
+A longitudinal study of 25 projects"